guanshi1688/longview-archive/docs/essays/notes/english/Development/09-why-the-global-south-cannot-copy-china.md

 ---

-Copyright notice: This text is part of the English notes of Longview Archive｜观势档案.
-It may not be reproduced, rewritten, translated, commercialized, or republished without permission.
+**Series note:**
+This essay is part of *The Boundaries of Development*, a Longview Archive series on why infrastructure, capital, factories, resources, cheap labor, foreign investment, and supply chains do not automatically create a functioning production system.

+---

+Aster Vale
+Longview Archive｜观势档案
+The Boundaries of Development
+2026.07

+© 2026 Longview Archive.
+Unless otherwise stated, this essay is licensed under CC BY-NC-ND 4.0: attribution required, non-commercial sharing only, no unauthorized modifications, translations, reorganizations, or commercial use.